 RF Flap: This is the ideal flap for phalloplasty given the thin skin and lower fat content, the large amount of blood vessels, the large sensory nerves, and the end result of a physiologic appearing phallus.
 The only downside to this flap is the donor site wound, which can be obvious.
 Some patients strongly oppose the RF flap for this reason.
 That being said, many patients prefer the forearm for reasons depicted earlier and improve their forearm scar appearance by getting a forearm tatoo once the site has healed or wearing a sports sleeve over it.
 Other benefits include being able to create a skin tube urethra from the RF flap at the first stage as well as glansplasty given the rich arterial network.
 Furthermore, RF phalloplasties have lower urinary stricture and fistula rates with overall denser sensation development than the other flaps.

-ALT Flap: Patients that are near their ideal body weight or have a body mass index (BMI) in the twenties can have a one stage phalloplasty from the lateral thigh.
+ALT Flap: Patients that are near their ideal body weight or have a body mass index (BMI) in the low twenties can have a one stage phalloplasty from the lateral thigh.
 Some patients prefer this over the RF flap because they want a very large phallus and because the donor site scar is less visible.
-However, the phallus can be too large for meaningful intercourse.
-Only the thinnest patients with minimal fat underneath their thigh skin get a phallus that can potentially penetrate.
-Urethral lengthening (UL) to the tip of the phallus is achievable most of the time, but patients with a thick layer of underlying fat on the ALT flap may not be able to have UL performed since it can be difficult to construct a urethra within the phallus.
+Urethral lengthening (UL) to the tip of the phallus is achievable most of the time in one stage, but patients with a thick layer of underlying fat in their thigh may require 2 stages for the UL.
 In this case, the first stage consists of creation of the phallus, extension of the urethra to the base of the neophallus, vaginectomy, and scrotoplasty.
-About 6 months later the phallus is opened on the underside and a flap or graft is used to create a urethra.
+About 4 months later the phallus is opened on the underside and a flap or graft is used to create a urethra.
 About 6 months after UL, the penile and testicular implants are placed and glansplasty is performed.
 Glansplasty is not performed at the first stage phalloplasty because of a lense dense arterial network with compared to the RF flap

 View phalloplasty photos »